PovertyAction/guides/cleaning/02 Variable Management/01 Missing Values.md

 ## Extended missing values in Stata

 Stata has special codes for numeric missing values.
 For numeric variables, missing values are considered to be greater in value than all other numbers and themselves have an order of magnitude.
-The magnitude of missing values increases across the alphabet, with the standard missing value `.` coming before `.a`: `.` <  `.a` <  `.b` <  `.c` < ... < `.z` The `.a`, `.b`, etc. are called “extended missing values.”
-Our standard for which extended missing values correspond with which reasons for missingness can be found here.
+The magnitude of missing values increases across the alphabet, with the standard missing value `.` coming before `.a`: `.` <  `.a` <  `.b` <  `.c` < ... < `.z` The `.a`, `.b`, etc. are called “extended missing values.” .
 Note that extended missing values cannot be stored in string variables.

-String variables with a missing value are shown as `“”` (called “blank”).
+Instead, all string variables with a missing value are shown as `“”` (called “blank”).

-Ensure these values consistently represent missing values in your data.
-For instance, sometimes -99 refers to “don’t know”.
-In that case, you will want to replace all `-99` values with `.d`.
+Ensure extended missing values consistently represent missing values in your data.
+For instance, if -99 and -999 refer to “don’t know” in two different waves of the survey, they should be standardized.
+In that case, you will want to replace all -99 and -999 values with `.d`.
 It can be helpful to use the recode command to efficiently replace those values.
 We suggest keeping the following standards for extended missing values:

 | Type of Missing | Extended Missing |
 | ---- | ---- |